 Applied Automotive Basics II

 Provides information and practical experience for the basic areas of automotive repair.
 Serves as an overview of automotive systems for students who desire an introduction to automotive repair.
-(32/32) Prerequisite: AUT:123 learning of many services, including overhaul, diagnostic procedures, and operations necessary to engine maintenance and repair.
-(28/72) Prerequisite: AUT:102
+(32/32) Prerequisite: AUT:123

 Automotive Engine Repair